 11. Click “Review Order” to check for errors and to ensure everything is complete.

 12. Click “Place Order” to complete your ad order, and you’ll then be able to track the process your Facebook Messenger sponsored ad:

 Boost conversions with Facebook sponsored messages

 With Facebook sponsored message ads, brands can easily re-engage previous conversations to increase communication, drive traffic, and boost conversions.

 Compelling ads are only one piece of the puzzle, though.
-Optimizing the post-click experience is equally as important.
+Optimizing the post-click landing page is equally as important.
 To do that, you need a platform capable of providing the best end-to-end solution.
 The Instapage post-click optimization platform is equipped with a designer-friendly builder, team collaboration, Instablocks™, advanced analytics, and more.
-All of which enable you to optimize your prospects’ post-click experience and generate maximum ROI for all your digital ad campaigns.
+All of which enable you to optimize your prospects’ post-click landing page and generate maximum ROI for all your digital ad campaigns.